 GUARANTY AGREEMENT

-THIS GUARANTY AGREEMENT (the "Guaranty") is executed as of this ____ day of May, 2001, by _________________, a __________________ corporation with its head office situated in _________________ ("Guarantor"), for the benefit of Houston Pipeline Company, a Delaware corporation with its head office situated in Houston, Texas (“HPL”).
+THIS GUARANTY AGREEMENT (the "Guaranty") is executed as of this ____ day of May, 2001, byNRG Energy, Inc., a Delaware corporation with its head office situated in Minneapolis, Minnesota ("Guarantor"), for the benefit of Houston Pipeline Company, a Delaware corporation with its head office situated in Houston, Texas (“HPL”).
 Guarantor and HPL are individually referred to herein as a “Party” and collectively as the “Parties.”

-WHEREAS, Brazos Valley Project L.P. a limited partnership duly organized and existing under the laws of the State of __________, with its head office and place of business in ________________ (“BVP”) is a wholly owned affiliate of Guarantor; and
+WHEREAS, Brazos Valley Energy LP a limited partnership duly organized and existing under the laws of the State of Delaware, with its head office and place of business in [Houston, Texas] (“BVE”) is a wholly owned affiliate of Guarantor; and

-WHEREAS, BVP has entered into an agreement with HPL dated __________, 2001 (together with the schedules, annexes and exhibits thereto and as the same may be amended from time to time) to interconnect and operate BVP’s and HPL’s natural gas pipeline facilities for BVP’s project in Fort Bend County, Texas (the “Interconnect Agreement”); and
+WHEREAS, BVE has entered into an Agreement to Interconnect and Operate Natural Gas Pipeline Facilities with HPL dated __________, 2001 (together with the schedules, annexes and exhibits thereto and as the same may be amended from time to time) to interconnect and operate BVE’s and HPL’s natural gas pipeline facilities for BVE’s project in Fort Bend County, Texas (the “Interconnect Agreement”); and

-WHEREAS, HPL has required BVP to obtain and deliver to HPL a guaranty from Guarantor of BVP’s payment obligations under Section 3 of the Interconnect Agreement.
+WHEREAS, HPL has required BVE to obtain and deliver to HPL a guaranty from Guarantor of BVE’s payment obligations under Section 3 of the Interconnect Agreement.

 NOW, THEREFORE, in consideration of the premises set forth herein and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, Guarantor covenants and agrees as follows: